robayet002/K-means-clustering/README.md

 # K-means-clustering
-# Immplementation of K-means clustering algorithm with visualization of data using scatter plot.
+# Implementation of K-means clustering algorithm with visualization of data using scatter plot.